heba-alsayed-ahmad/Business-intellegence/chapter7.md

   1. A large number BI projects fail—a recent Gartner study estimated that less than 30 % of BI projects were deemed to meet the needs of the Business.
-  2. Funding for analytics and BI initiatives will be less dependent on IT budgets, but rather on Business Units to drive the analytics that they need—it is estimated that by 2012, Business Units will control and contribute at least 40 % of the BI budget.
+  2. Funding for analytics and BI initiatives will be less dependent on IT budgets, but rather on Business Units to drive the analytics that they need.
   3. Companies that involve the Business Users in their BI initiative show more success that those who do not.